FormantIO/toolkit/packages/universe/README.md

 ## What is a data source?

-A data source is a representation of a specific source of information that might be present within a robot.
+A data source is a representation of a specific source of information that might be present within a robot (example: A ROS message stream, a realtime hardware video source, a stream of JSON telemetry).

 # Built-in Layers